 On occasion, it is necessary for the college administration to cancel some or all classes due to inclement weather or other unexpected events such as interruption of water or electrical service.
-When any classes are cancelled due to widespread inclement weather, regional radio and television stations will be notified.
-Notification of a cancellation will also be made by LiveSafe and by email.
-If the notification cannot be made through broadcast media, only LiveSafe and email will be used.
+When any classes are cancelled due to widespread inclement weather, regional broadcast media will be notified.
+Notification of a cancellation will also be made by Canvas notification and by email.
+If the notification cannot be made through broadcast media, only Canvas notifications and email will be used.